AtmosphericX/AtmosphericX/project/docs/pages/installation/post-installation.md

 ## Cloudflare Tunnel Walkthrough
-Cloudflare provides a free service to have the ability to host your instance of AtmosphericX on the internet without needing a public IP address or port forwarding.
+Cloudflare provides a free service that allows you to expose your AtmosphericX instance to the internet without requiring a public IP address or port forwarding.
 This is especially useful for users who are behind NAT or have dynamic IP addresses.
 To get started, you'll need a Cloudflare account.
-If you don't have one, visit [cloudflare.com](https://www.cloudflare.com) and sign up for free.
+If you don't have one, visit [cloudflare.com](https://www.cloudflare.com) and sign up for a free account.

 ### Step 1: Install Cloudflare Tunnel
 Download and install `cloudflared` for your operating system: